"37 Weeks" won three Emmys at the 2015 Southeast Emmy Awards, including best production, director, and writers for short form.

 "GPB is honored to partner with the Atlanta History Center on this project,” said Teya Ryan, president and CEO of GPB.
 “We are very fortunate to have access to its rich resources and knowledgeable staff.
 By taking audiences on this week-by-week journey of Sherman’s March, we give our audience the opportunity to relive the dramatic history of the Civil War in Georgia."

-Each of the 90-second “37 Weeks” segments will air multiple times on GPB’s television and radio platforms during the week paralleling the same week in Shermanʼs campaign and tell a story that brings an understanding to the human dimension of war.
+Each of the 90-second “37 Weeks” segments aired multiple times on GPB’s television and radio platforms during the week paralleling the same week in Shermanʼs campaign and told a story that brings an understanding to the human dimension of war.
 What did it feel like when Shermanʼs army - 100 thousand strong - was bearing down on your city?
 What was motivating Shermanʼs fateful decisions?
 What was it like for the foot solider on either side of the battlefield?
 What were some of those twists of fate or ironic moments that war inevitably produces?
-These are among the stories “37 Weeks” will explore.
+These are among the stories “37 Weeks” explores.

 “GPB and the Atlanta History Center wished to find a way to make the history of the war relevant to a new generation of Atlantans.
 It is no longer enough to just know what, where, and when something occurred, making it increasingly important to engage audiences beyond traditional Civil War monuments, plaques, and memorials.” said Sheffield Hale, president and CEO of Atlanta History Center.
 “The concept to highlight Georgia’s Civil War history by focusing on one event, and one story, per episode allowed the opportunity to use images, documents, diaries, and objects from the History Center’s collection, coupled with GPB’s production expertise, in a way that brings the past to life through storytelling while providing personal connections to our collective – and shared history.”